dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 Improving proof variability is typically closely related to improving performance overall.
 As such, [techniques for debugging slow verification](#sec-verification-debugging-slow) are typically useful for debugging highly variable verification, as well.
-See also the [proof optimization guide](../ProofOptimization/ProofOptimization).
+See also the [verification optimization guide](../VerificationOptimization/VerificationOptimization).

 ## 13.7.
 Compilation {#sec-compilation}